Today's Articles

 William Gibson

-The birth in 1933 of Dr. William F. Gibson, a Black dentist and community activist is celebrated on this date.
+This date celebrates the 1933 birth of Dr. William F. Gibson, a Black dentist and community activist.

-He was born in Greenville, SC, the son of a brick mason and a schoolteacher.
-He became a dentist at Harlem Hospital in New York, returning to his hometown in 1959.
-While attending a voter registration meeting at Springfield Baptist Church in 1961, he decided to devote his life to civil rights.
-He organized the Black Council for Progress which helped get Blacks into local and state political offices during the 1970s.
+He was born in Greenville, SC, and he is the son of a brick mason and a schoolteacher.
+He became a dentist at Harlem Hospital in New York before returning to his hometown in 1959.
+In 1961, while attending a voter registration meeting at Springfield Baptist Church, he decided to devote his life to civil rights.
+He organized the Black Council for Progress, which helped get Blacks into local and state political offices during the 1970s.

-Gibson's commitment to voters' rights continued through his 1985 election as NAACP national board chairman.
-Gibson took the NAACP in a different direction during his tenure as chairman in the 1980s and 1990s.
-His work was centered on the principle that Blacks become more actively involved in the nation's economy.
-Yet Gibson’s term as chairman of the NAACP was marred by allegations of contributing to the group's $3-million-plus deficit by abusing his expense account.
+Gibson's commitment to voters' rights continued through his 1985 NAACP national board chairman election.
+Gibson took the NAACP differently during his tenure as chairman in the 1980s and 1990s.
+His work was centered on the principle that blacks become more actively involved in the nation's economy.
+Yet Gibson’s term as chairman of the NAACP was marred by allegations of abusing his expense account to contribute to the group's $3-million-plus deficit.

 Gibson's role there ended in 1995 when he was forced out by one vote and replaced by Myrlie Evers-Williams.
-Although Gibson said he could account for nearly all the $111,930 in question as NAACP business, his 10-year tenure was also hampered by complaints about a decline in corporate donations and membership.
+Although Gibson said he could account for nearly all the $111,930 in question as NAACP business, his 10-year tenure was also hampered by complaints about declining corporate donations and membership.

 William Gibson died May 2, 2002, in Greenville, SC.